-Although Arkansas had entered the Union as a free state, its population was divided on the question of secession.
+Although Arkansas had entered the Union as a slave state, its population was divided on the question of secession.
 In 1861, after officials refused to send troops to fight in the Union Army, a convention met and voted to secede from the Union, reversing an earlier decision.
 Following the Battle of Pea Ridge in 1862, Union forces captured Little Rock and held the city for the remainder of the war.

 Early in the Civil War, the land that is currently the national cemetery was located outside city limits and was used for Union encampments.
 With Union troops still occupying the city in 1866, a portion of the new city cemetery was purchased by the government and set aside for military interments.